r-lib/pkgdepends/tests/testthat/_snaps/install-plan-errors.md

       x Failed to uncompress foo
     Condition
       Error:
       !
-Failed to uncompress .../foo-t.zip'.
+Failed to uncompress foo from .../foo-t.zip'.